StudiMY/001-README/docs/_sources/introduction/index.rst.txt

 Python ecosystem and engineering best practices, who are aware of the important role of community to learning, and finally hopefully turn into a contributing part of that community and help others learn to program.

+.. topic:: Our Aim

+   Is so that everyone can solve problems with Python

 Of course, learning programming will certainly give you a skill set to move up your carrier or to perhaps future-proof yourself, but we do not envision the students taking